A survey on the skew energy of oriented graphs: Extremal oriented graphs in some graph classes

-For the remainder of this section, we turn to the oriented graphs without even cycles.
+We consider the extremal skew energy of the oriented graphs without even cycles, see \cite{Li,LLL}.
 Denote by $\mathcal{O}_n$ the class of oriented graphs of order $n$ with no even cycles, and by $\mathcal{O}_{n,m}$ the class of oriented graphs in $\mathcal{O}_n$ with $m$ arcs.
-From corollary \ref{noeven}, it is easy to find that in the class $\mathcal{O}_n$ the skew-characteristic polynomial of an oriented graph is independent of its orientation, so is the skew energy.
+From corollary \ref{noeven}, it is easy to find that in the class $\mathcal{O}_n$ the skew characteristic polynomial of an oriented graph is independent of its orientation, so is the skew energy.
 Thus we denote by $G^*$ the oriented graph with any orientation.